Faculty and staff

 Richmond, VA 23284-2520

-All billing for noncredit offerings will be handled by OCPE.
-Please contact us directly at (804) 828-1322 or email@example.com with any questions.
+All billing for noncredit offerings will be handled by VCU OCPE.
+Please contact us directly at (804) 828-1322 or firstname.lastname@example.org with any questions.
 Select noncredit offerings have the option of making scheduled payments by completing an incremental payment plan.

 In the unlikely event that a noncredit course is cancelled or postponed due to insufficient enrollments or unforeseen circumstances, the university will fully refund registration fees, but cannot be held responsible for any other expenses, including change or cancellation charges to include but not limited to airlines, hotels, travel agencies, or other organizations.